Bridgewater Associates: 1991–2006: Pure Alpha, All Weather

 Bridgewater developed several "innovative investment strategies" during the 1990s, such as inflation-indexed bonds, currency overlay, emerging market debt, global bonds and "super-long duration bonds".
 The firm also "pioneered the separation of alpha and beta" investments and developed a strategy called "alpha overlay", which involves a portfolio of "20 uncorrelated" investments leveraged for risk or return and combined with cash or an investment market benchmark.

 The firm launched its Pure Alpha fund and began to market portable alpha investment strategies in 1991.
 The Pure Alpha fund did well during the market's downturn from 2000 to 2003 and, as hedge funds became more popular, the company expanded its assets through its connections with various underfunded pension funds, some of which were already clients.
 In 1992, the firm introduced its global bond overlay program.
-In 1995, company executives participated in the discussions at the U.S. Treasury and advised the federal government on the development of inflation-indexed bonds.
+In 1995, company executives participated in discussions at the U.S. Treasury and advised the federal government on the development of inflation-indexed bonds.

 Bridgewater launched its All Weather hedge fund and pioneered the risk parity approach to portfolio management in 1996.
 The firm's assets under management grew from $5 billion in the mid-1990s to $38 billion by 2003.
 In June 2000, Pensions & Investments magazine named Bridgewater the best-performing global bond manager from 1995 to 2000.
 In 2002, Nelson Information named the company the World's Best Money Manager in recognition of the 16.3% return on its International Fixed Income program.
 The firm received the Global Investor Awards for Excellence-Global Bonds award in 2003.
 The next year, it received the Global Pensions Currency Overlay Manager of the Year award and two "best in class" awards from the PlanSponsor Operations Survey.

-In 2006, the company's flagship Pure Alpha fund began "returning money" to its clients in order to maintain its investment strategy and enforce its "capacity limit".
+In 2006, the company's flagship Pure Alpha fund began returning money to its clients in order to maintain its investment strategy and enforce its capacity limit.
 The firm began moving all of its clients into alternative strategies (either its All Weather or Pure Alpha Major Markets funds), thereby eliminating the traditional investment approach from its portfolios.
 That year it received PlanSponsor Magazine's Lifetime Achievement Award, Global Pensions magazine's Currency Manager of the Year award, and Money Management Letter's Public Pension Fund Award for Excellence and Alternatives Manager of the Year award.